yoaperm/ai_project/final/README.md

 ### Folder Contents
 - All scripts, datasets, and results related to time and space comparisons are available in the `time_space_comparison` folder.

+## Video Presenting

+This section contains video presentations that demonstrate the implementation and results of the scheduling optimization techniques discussed in this project.
+- The videos explain how the Genetic Algorithm (GA), Brute Force, and Compact Genetic Algorithm (cGA) approaches are used to solve scheduling problems.
+- Visual demonstrations of the weekly scheduling optimization process, including charts and comparisons, are provided to illustrate the improvements achieved by GA over traditional methods.

+## Presentation

+The `presentation` folder contains the slides used to present the project overview, methodology, and results.
+- The slides cover key aspects such as the problem definition, Genetic Algorithm concepts, implementation details, and performance comparisons.
+- Visual aids and charts are included to help convey the efficiency and effectiveness of GA and cGA in solving scheduling problems.